LeaVerou/style-observer/README.md

 - ✅ Observe ([almost](#limitations)) any property on any element
 - ✅ Lightweight, ESM-only code, with no dependencies
-- ✅ Tests you can run in your browser of choice
+- ✅ Tests you can run in your browser of choice to verify compatibility
 - ✅ Detects browser bugs and works around them
 - ✅ Browser-compatibility: Chrome 117+, Safari 17.4+, Firefox 129 (same as [`transition-behavior`](https://caniuse.com/mdn-css_properties_transition-behavior)) i.e. ~90% of global users.
 Even wider for non-discrete, non-custom properties.
 - ✅ Optional throttling per element